 - First, you’ll need to make a V-shaped cut out of the bottom of each leaf.
 This makes the cabbage leaf easier to roll up and provides two “flaps” to place over the meat.

-Simply place a good handful of filling in the center, pull the flaps over the meat, fold the sides in and continue rolling.
+- Simply place a good handful of filling in the center, pull the flaps over the meat, fold the sides in and continue rolling.

-If you keep a well-stocked pantry of basic Asian ingredients, you will be able to whip the sauce up easily.
+- If you keep a well-stocked pantry of basic Asian ingredients, you will be able to whip the sauce up easily.
 Check out this list of Asian pantry essentials from The Kitchn.
 You definitely want to add hoisin sauce to that list!

-Now, you’re probably going to read the recipe for the sauce and wonder what you’ll do with a half of a can of leftover tomato paste!
+Now, you’re probably going to read the recipe for the sauce and wonder what you’ll then do with a half of a can of leftover tomato paste!
 Irritating, I know.
 I freeze small amounts of leftover tomato paste in snack-size zipper-top bags in approximately 1 to 2 tablespoon amounts.
 Then, when I need a small amount for soups, sauces or other recipes that require a small amount of tomato paste, it’s always ready to go.
 The frozen paste pops right out of the bag and thaws quickly.